5 Ways App Startup Founders Can Pay Themselves

 If you’re investing all of your revenue back into your business then you won’t be paying out dividends because you will not have any net profits.
 Your salary would count as a part of the business you would be investing your revenue in.

-In most cases, every founder will take a salary.
+In most cases, every startup founder will take a salary.
 Since salary is highly adjustable, there’s no personal incentive for you to take out a salary + dividends.
 If you want to take home more money, you could simply increase your salary without adding in those dividends.

 The primary reason why startups will give out dividends is because it’s preferred by investors.
 If an investor knows he’s going to get a certain % of your profits in cash, he will see it as a less risky investment since he knows his investment won’t take years to start seeing returns.